cypress-io/cypress-documentation/source/api/events/catalog-of-events.md

 Cypress.on('uncaught:exception', (err, runnable, promise) => {
   // when the exception originated from an unhandled promise
   // rejection, the promise is provided as a third argument
-  // here, we choose not to fail the test in this case if (promise) {
+  // you can turn off failing the test in this case if (promise) {
     return false
   }